Start of Main Content

 Hospitals and other care facilities are expected to track and improve on hundreds of financial and quality metrics.
 As the Centers for Medicare and Medicaid Services (CMS) continue to add and modify quality programs, it can be difficult for hospital leaders to focus on the most vital and easily improved metrics.

 Naturally, individual facilities will focus on specific metrics depending on their current and ideal performance.
-While some hospitals prioritize financial performance, others may aim to improve the patient experience.
+While some hospitals prioritize financial performance, others may aim to improve the patient's experience.
 Before we go into more detail, however, let’s first define what these metrics entail.

 What are hospital quality metrics?

-Hospital quality metrics are a set of standards developed by CMS to quantify healthcare processes, patient outcomes and organizational structures.
+Hospital quality metrics are a set of standards developed by CMS to quantify healthcare processes, patient outcomes, and organizational structures.

 In value-based payment models, quality metrics are used to adjust provider reimbursement rates, offering a bonus in the event of above-average ratings or a penalty for failing to meet standards.